nextstrain/nextclade/docs/dev/developer-guide.md

     yarn wasm-prod
     ```

    This step might take a lot of time.
-The WebAssembly module and accompanying Typescript code should have been generated into  `packages_rs/nextclade-web/src/gen/`.
+The WebAssembly module and accompanying Typescript code should be been generated into  `packages_rs/nextclade-web/src/gen/`.
 The web application should be able to find it there.

    Repeat this step every time you are touching Rust code.